WissamAntoun/CamemBERTa/README.md

 | CamemBERT (30%)              | 97.53    | 87.98     | **91.04** | 93.28     | 88.94     | 79.89     | 75.14     | 56.19     |
 | CamemBERTa                   | 97.57    | 88.55     | 90.33     | **94.92** | **91.67** | **82.00** | **81.15** | 62.01     |

-## Gradient-Disentangled Embedding Sharing (GDES)

-To disentagle the gradients of the shared embedding between the generator and discriminator, the authors make use of an another embedding layer that is not shared between the generator and discriminator.
-This layers is initialized to zero and added to a copy of the generator embedding matrix with diabled gradients, and should encode the difference between the generator embedding and the discriminator embedding, in order to stop the tug-of-war between the two models in the ELECTRA objective.
-When training ends, the final embedding matrix of the discriminator is the sum of the generator embedding matrix and the disentangled embedding matrix.

-I hope that the code in the `TFDebertaV3Embeddings` class is clear enough to understand what is going on.

 ## Features: